jayvdb/gitpy/README.md

 ## Pre-Installation Guide

 Gitpy works on Username & Token of a GitHub Account.
 So it require few configuration before Installation.
 For configuration we have two methods available.
-- Adding a config.json file to file system & adding the path of config.json file in gitpy
+- Creating a config.json file with 'username','token' & adding the path of config.json file in gitpy/core/auth.py

    OR